caisr-hh/TruckParts-Demand-Inventory-Simulator/README.md

 The system consists of three major components:
 1. **Demand Generator** — generates synthetic demand time-series data for truck parts under a dealer–truck–part hierarchy.
 2. **Forecasting Model** — builds and evaluates various forecasting techniques, including machine learning and time-series analysis, to predict future parts demand.
 3. **Cost Simulator** — simulates inventory management using demand and forecast data, applies inventory policies, computes costs and KPIs, and supports comparative evaluation of forecasting models.
+(This module builds on the methodology presented in Jaffar Kamil & Mohamed Amer (2025) Prediction Intervals for ML-driven Automotive Service Market Logistics.)
 4. **Outputs** — the system produces result datasets and visualisations including (but not limited to):
    - Forecasting accuracy metrics: MAE, RMSE, R2 and IAE, **aggregated across all parts for each forecasting model**.
    - Dealer-part-level KPIs: total costs, immediate service level (ISL), stockouts, total demand, fulfilled/backorder counts, **aggregated across all parts for each forecasting model**.